threefoldtech/info_grid/src/faq/faq.md

 For MAC, Linux and Windows, you can use [BalenaEtcher](https://www.balena.io/etcher/) to load/flash the image on a USB stick.
 This program also formats the USB in the process.
 Rufus can also be used for Windows.

 Also, got Linux systems, you can transfer the dowloaded image with the dd command: *dd if=created_boot_loader_file.img of=/dev/sd?* where the input file is the downloaded file from http:/bootloader.grid.tf and the output file (device) is the USB stick device.
-Read more [here](https://www.cyberciti.biz/faq/howto-use-wipefs-to-wipe-a-signature-from-disk-on-linux/).

 ***
 ### Should I do a UEFI image or a BIOS image to bootstrap Zero-OS?